geraldmc/geraldmc.github.io/_posts/2019-05-01-predicting-yield-2.md

 ![RGB_Composite]({{ site.url }}/assets/fastie-results.png){:height="300px" width="430px"}

 A vegetation index may be created using only a single consumer digital camera as all consumer sensors are sensitive in the near infrared range.
-If the camera is modified such that one channel captures visible light and either of the other two channels capture NIR light (by removing the IR blocking filter and inserting a dual band pass filter) this leaves either the Green or the Blue channel available to capture NIR.
+If the camera is modified such that one channel captures visible light and either of the other two channels capture NIR light (by removing the IR blocking filter and inserting a dual band pass filter) then this leaves either the Green or the Blue channel to to capture the NIR band.